scottjbaldwin/AWSCodePipelineExample/README.md

 1. The dev and prod deployment roles need to be provisioned by executing the `CrossAccountCFNRole.yml` cloudformation script, and passing in the arn of the KMS key provisioned in the previous step
 1. The CodePipeline can then be provisioned using the `CodePipeline.yml` again passing in the arn of the KMS key to use for artefact encryption which was provisioned as part of the build account base infratructure

-This project uses conventions based on Projectname in order to minimize the number of parameters required to pass to the respective cloudformation templates.
+This project uses conventions based on ProjectName in order to minimize the number of parameters required to pass to the respective cloudformation templates.
 For example, the codepipeline assumes that there are roles named `${ProjectName}-${AWS::Region}-DeploymentRole` in both the prod and dev accounts, rather than passing explicit arns in.
 These roles are set up by the cloudformation scripts as described above.

 ## Features